 There are a number of accidents that frequently occur in pubs and bars.
 These include:

 - Accidents due to cluttered stairways.

-- Accidents as the result of unsafe furniture.
+- Incidents as a result of unsafe furniture.

 - Accidents due to poorly prepared food or drink.